Mooncake: Taiwan

 The most traditional mooncake found within Taiwan resembles those from southern Fujian.
 Taiwanese mooncakes are filled with sweetened red bean paste, sometimes with mochi in the center.
 The most common traditional mooncakes coming from Taiwan are filled mung bean (lu dou) or taro paste, generally with a salted duck egg yolk in the mung bean mooncakes, and either salted duck egg or a savory treat in the taro mooncakes.
 They typically have a flaky crust and are spherical in shape.
 Instead of the imprinted pattern on top common in Cantonese versions, Taiwanese mooncakes have a red stamp typically in celebratory Chinese character.
-Modern, more trendy Taiwanese moon cakes are wide in variety that include low fat, lard free and ice cream versions.
+Modern, more trendy Taiwanese moon cakes are wide in variety that includes low fat, lard free and ice cream versions.
 Popular modern flavors include green tea, chocolate, strawberry and tiramisu.